antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 This analyzer will be especially valuable for app-models that have a large set of OS-bindings, such as Android, iOS, and UWP.
-Technically, WinForms and WPF are also OS bindings but it works on all supported versions of Windows, so you never encounter an API that needs a specific version of Windows (unlike the WinRT APIs from UWP).
+Technically, WinForms and WPF are also OS bindings but they work on all supported versions of Windows, so you never encounter an API that needs a specific version of Windows (unlike the WinRT APIs from UWP).